-However, if one so wanted to call a company by his name, why could not one just call it Horch?
-Specifically, August Horch– named in this way his first car company in the distant 1899.
+However, if one so wanted to call a company by his name, why could not just call it Horch?
+Specifically, August Horch – named in this way his first car company in the distant 1899.
 It was called Horch & Cie.
 But 10 years after that it fell out that he was evicted from his own firm and established a new one, in another town, going on to use the Horch brand.
-His former partners went to law against him, took the brand and August Horch was obliged to invent a new denomination for his firm.
+His former partners went to law against him, took the brand, and August Horch was obliged to invent a new denomination for his firm.

 And now let`s relate the facts as they actually happened.

-The Audi company was established in the 1909 by August Horch.
+The Audi company was established in 1909 by August Horch.
 Its roots date back to the firm Horch non-existent now.
-In the 1899, the talented inventor August Horch founded in Mannheim the firm “Horch And Company”, which 4 years later moved to Zwickau.
+In 1899, the talented inventor August Horch founded in Mannheim the firm “Horch And Company”, which 4 years later moved to Zwickau.

-In the 1909, he created a new ineffectual 6-cylinder engine, which almost led the firm to a bankruptcy, which very much resented his partners who decided to make short work to a zealous originator and to kick him away from his own firm.
-However, Horch established another company not far away, this firm; naturally, bore the name of Horch too.
+In 1909, he created a new ineffectual 6-cylinder engine, which almost led the firm to a bankruptcy, which very much resented his partners who decided to make short work to a zealous originator and to kick him away from his own firm.
+However, Horch established another company not far away.
+This firm, naturally, bore the name of Horch too.
 Having felt a strong competitor in a new firm, his former partners went to law against him with a request to modify the firm denomination.

 The judgement was for the plaintiff and August Horch turned to the Latinized variant of the previous denomination: the word horch meaning “listen” in German became audi.
-Therefore, in the 1909 the famous brand name and the not less well- known company Audi were born.
+Therefore, in 1909, the famous brand name and the not less well- known company Audi were born.

-The auto Audi- A was manufactured in the 1910.
-In the 1911 the model Audi- B followed.
-Horch exhibited three such cars on the June 1911 at the first race of Auto Alpenfart in Austrian Alps 2500 km long away that came the change of famous races for the prize of the German prince Henry.
+The auto Audi-A was manufactured in 1910.
+In 1911, the model Audi-B followed.
+Horch exhibited three such cars on June 1911 at the first race of Auto Alpenfart in Austrian Alps 2500 km away that came the change of famous races for the prize of the German prince Henry.